-Long gone are the days when editing an image meant knowing to work in Adobe photoshop and similar high end editing softwares.
+Long gone are the days when editing an image meant knowing to work in Adobe Photoshop and similar high-end editing software.
 These days the technology is so advanced not only in the abundance of features/functionality available but also it is incredibly easy to use and navigate.

-As you click on the Edit button there is the neatly organized ‘Tools’ and ‘Filters’ section.
-The swipe ‘up-down’ and swipe ‘ left-right’ feature enables us to choose detailing options such as brightness, saturation, contrast etc. Under the Tools section there is,
+As you click on the Edit button, there are the neatly organized ‘Tools’ and ‘Filters’ section.
+The swipe ‘up-down’ and swipe ‘ left-right’ feature enables us to choose detailing options such as brightness, saturation, contrast, etc. Under the Tools section, there is,

-There are very interesting Filters options available too such as:
+There are exciting Filters options available such as: